PostHog/posthog.com/contents/docs/user-guides/organizations-and-projects.md

 ### Private projects

 If you'd like to restrict access to data within the organization to only those who need it, you can make a project _private_.
-Projects with this setting enabled become **secret by default and invite-only** (except for Administrators and the Owner, who get access implicitly).
+Projects with this setting enabled become **private by default and invite-only** (except for Administrators and the Owner, who get access implicitly).

 Any Administrator or Owner can make a project private or open at any time in the Access Control section of project settings.